Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Getting webhook exchanges for a subscription

-In order to know all exchanges done for a subscription during the last 5 minutes, simply do the following GET request:
+In order to retrieve the history of webhook exchanges (requests and responses) that have occurred for a subscription in the last 5 minutes, just do the following `GET` request:

 `GET /subscribers/webhook/subscriptions/{subscriptionId}/exchanges`